 7. Shampoo & Conditioner bars - these are quickly becoming mainstream and are available from health food stores, eco stores, some supermarkets and pharmacies, farmers markets, grocers or online.

-8. Natural zincs and reef safe sun creams - there are so many of these available and they come packaged in aluminum tins that can go on to be repurposed for things like homemade deodorant or storing jewelry.
+8. Natural zincs and reef safe sun creams - there are so many of these available and they come packaged in aluminium tins that can go on to be repurposed for things like homemade deodorant or storing jewellry.

 9. Self-care items like metal reusable razors, bamboo tooth and hairbrushes - all available at independent grocers, eco-stores and likely more mainstream stores as well.